 Easy Peanut Butter Pie

 There are a few combinations that just go together.
-Peanut butter and jelly (try this peanut butter and jelly smoothie!).
+Peanut butter and jelly.
 Grilled cheese and tomato soup.
 Milk and cookies.

 Peanut butter and chocolate.